bitmeta69/securedrop/PROPOSAL.md

 2. Client determines which of its shards are out of date.
 3. `/index`: Client requests updated indexes for just those shards.

+> [!NOTE]
+> For synchronizing a more heterogeneous collection (with many types, arbitrary
+> schemas, etc.), this approach basically generalizes to a Merkle tree, at least
+> within each shard.
+That generalization has some advantages; in particular, it
+> would lay the groundwork for peer-to-peer sync among Workstations using the
+> SecureDrop Protocol, where the server is only a message queue.
+But that would be
+> overengineered for this "v2" sync strategy, where we can count on a fixed
+> two-level hierarchy between sources and their collections.

 ### Client-to-Server writes

 The Journalist API currently accepts the following writes from clients: